alwaysdata/documentation/content/accounts/billing/public-cloud-prices.en.md

 {{% /notice %}}

 [^1]: The free 100 MB Cloud is subject to [special restrictions](accounts/public-cloud-restrictions#free-plan).
 It cannot be used for lucratives goals, among other things.
+[^2]: The disk space allocated to databases corresponds to 1/10 of the pack limit.